HOPE Consortium

 - Placenta accreta.
 Typically, the placenta detaches from the uterine wall after childbirth.
 With placenta accreta, part or all of the placenta remains firmly attached to the uterus.
 This condition occurs when the blood vessels and other parts of the placenta grow too deeply into the uterine wall.
 This can cause severe blood loss during delivery.
 In aggressive cases, the placenta invades the muscles of the uterus or grows through the uterine wall.

-* See Mayo Clinic_Placenta for more information.
+* See Mayo Clinic: Placenta for more information.

 Infant death is when an infant dies in the first year of life.
 The leading causes of infant death in the US are birth defects, preterm birth and low birth weight, and maternal pregnancy complications.

-* See CDC_Infant Mortality for more information.
+* See CDC: Infant Mortality for more information.

 Pregnancy and infant factors that contribute to infant mortality are studied as part of several consortium studies including as part of the HOPE COVID-19 study and as part of other ongoing studies including CPPOP, PROMPT, Cancer and Pregnancy Outcomes, Geographic Patterning of Birth Outcomes, and Social Determinants of Heart Defects.